Player-Compatible Learning and Player-Compatible Equilibrium: Introduction

-Our investigation of learning dynamics significantly expands on that of \citet{fudenberg_he_2017}, which focused on a particular learning rule (rational Bayesians) in a restricted set of games (signaling games).
-In contrast, our analysis applies to a broader class of learning rules --- specifically, index policies that satisfy a related compatibility condition, and to a larger family of games, the factorable games defined in Section \ref{sec:Factorability-and-Isomorphic}.
-We develop new tools to deal with new issues that arise in this more general setting.
-For instance, \citet{fudenberg_he_2017} compare the Gittins indices of different sender types using the fact that any stopping time (for the auxiliary optimal-stopping problem defining the index) of the less-compatible type is also feasible for the more-compatible type.
-But our general setting allows player roles to interact, so it is not valid to exchange the stopping times of different players as they may condition on observed play in different parts of the game tree.
-We deal with this problem by considering how $i$ can nevertheless construct a feasible stopping time that \emph{mimics} an unfeasible one of $j.$ Moreover, when a player faces more than one opponent, their optimal experimentation policy may lead them to observe a correlated distribution of opponents' play, even though the opponents do no actually play correlated strategies.
-We discuss this issue of \emph{endogenous correlation} in Section \ref{subsec:OPT-and-UCB}; it is the reason we define PCE in terms of correlated play.
+Our investigation of learning dynamics significantly expands on that of \citet{fudenberg_he_2017}, which focused on a particular learning policy (rational Bayesians) in a restricted set of games (signaling games).
+In contrast, our analysis applies more broadly to any index policies that satisfy an \emph{index compatibility} condition.
+We show that two strategies of $i$ and $j$ ranked by player compatibility lead to index-compatible learning policies in the class of ``factorable games'' defined in Section \ref{sec:Factorability-and-Isomorphic}, under both rational learning and weighted fictitious play.
+We develop new tools to deal with new issues that arise in these more general games.
+For instance, \citet{fudenberg_he_2017} compare the Gittins indices of different sender types in signaling games using the fact that any stopping time (for the auxiliary optimal-stopping problem defining the index) of the less-compatible type is also feasible for the more-compatible type.
+But our general setting allows player roles to interact, so it is not always valid to exchange the stopping times of two different roles.
+A feasible stopping time for $i$ in the auxiliary problem only conditions on past observations of $-i$'s play, but the optimal stopping time for $j\ne i$ may condition on past observations of $i$'s play in environments where $i$ and $j$ interact.

+We deal with this problem by showing how $i$ can nevertheless construct a feasible stopping time that \emph{mimics} an infeasible one of $j.$ Moreover, when a player faces more than one opponent, their optimal experimentation policy may lead them to observe a correlated distribution of opponents' play, even though the opponents do no actually play correlated strategies.
+We discuss this issue of \emph{endogenous correlation} in Section \ref{subsec:The-Heuristic-Gittins}; it is the reason we define PCE in terms of correlated play.